-DomaCom Australia Limited ABN 33 153 951 770 the holder of AFSL 444365, is authorised to provide general financial product advice.
-Whilst DomaCom has taken all reasonable care to produce the information in this material, it does not make any representations in respect of, or warrant the accuracy, timeliness or completeness of any of the information.
-The information provided in this material is general information only.
-It does not constitute financial, tax, legal advice or a forecast.
-This information has been prepared without taking into account your personal objectives, financial situation or needs.
-Before acting on the information or deciding whether to acquire or hold a product, you should consider its appropriateness and the relevant Product Disclosure Statement (PDS) and any Supplementary Product Disclosure Statement (SPDS) available on the DomaCom website, www.domacom.com.au, or by calling 1300 365 930.
+The information published on this website is general information only.
+It does not constitute financial, tax or legal advice or a forecast.
+This information has been published without taking into account your personal objectives, financial situation or personal needs.
+Before acting on the information or deciding whether to acquire or hold a financial product, you should consider its appropriateness taking into account your personal objectives, financial situation or personal needs.
+Further, it is recommended before making any investment decision, that you seek independent financial advice and read the relevant Product Disclosure Statement (PDS) and any Supplementary Product Disclosure Statement (SPDS) available on the DomaCom Ltd website, www.domacom.com.au or by phoning 1300 365 930.

 Financial Services Guide